cmg-dev/peex_prototyping/README.md

 ### RabbitMQ

-1. Create a RabbitMQ instance using Docker
+1. Create a RabbitMQ instance using Docker; we use the standard AMQP ports

-   `docker run -d --hostname peex-rabbitmq --name peex-rabbitmq rabbitmq:3-alpine`
+   `docker run --name peex-rabbitmq -p 5672:5672 -d rabbitmq:3-alpine`

 ### Example Server